-From time to time, we may be subject to claims, lawsuits (including class actions), government investigations, arbitrations and other proceedings involving competition and antitrust, intellectual property (including copyright, trademark and patent), privacy, defamation, libel and slander, consumer protection, securities, tax, labor and employment, commercial disputes, and other matters that could adversely affect our business operations and financial condition.
+From time to time, we may be subject to claims, lawsuits (including class actions), government investigations, arbitrations and other proceedings involving competition and antitrust, advertising and marketing, intellectual property (including copyright, trademark and patent), privacy, defamation, libel and slander, consumer protection, securities, tax, labor and employment, bribery and corruption, economic and trade sanctions, commercial disputes, and other matters that could adversely affect our business operations and financial condition.
+The foregoing list is non-exhaustive.
 We have faced and will continue to face claims relating to our content that is published or made available through our websites and applications, or through third-party platforms or services.
 In particular, the nature of our business exposes us to claims related to defamation, intellectual property rights (including copyright, trademark and patent), rights of publicity and privacy and FTC regulation.
 The outcome of any legal proceeding, regardless of its merits, is inherently uncertain.
 Pending or future legal proceedings could result in a diversion of management's attention and resources and reputational harm, and we may be required to incur significant expenses defending against these claims or pursuing claims against third parties to protect our rights.
 If we do not prevail in litigation, we could incur substantial liabilities.
 We may also determine in certain instances that a settlement may be a more cost-effective and efficient resolution for a dispute.